Top Famous 15 Landmarks & Tourist Attractions in Egypt

 Karnak is a group of temples located in Thebes, the region that was for more than 1000 years the capital of ancient Egypt, where for 2000 years more than 30 pharaohs were competing and building the best temples and statues in honor of the great god Amun.

-This enclosure, composed of temples, obelisks, statues, and a large sacred lake, is the second most touristic place in the country, behind the pyramids as well as being another of the most essential places to visit in Egypt.
+This enclosure, composed of temples, obelisks, statues, and a large sacred lake, is the second most touristic place in the country, behind the pyramids as well as being another of the most essential tourist attractions in Egypt.

 Among all the buildings highlights the Great Hypostyle Hall, with its huge columns covered with extraordinary reliefs and hieroglyphs in addition to the Avenue of the Sphinxes, which linked the temples of Kanar and Luxor, with ram-headed sphinxes, of which some are preserved at the entrance.